Ranjith-D/AdFence/README.md

 # AdFence
 A location based geofencing application for product advertisement.

+Helping small businesses and shops to scale up their visibility and discoverability by the right audience.

 Check the attached document for more information.

 Contact me if you are interested.